Kur (cuneiform)

-The cuneiform kur sign, (as Sumerogram, KUR), has many uses in both the 14th century BC Amarna letters and the Epic of Gilgamesh.
+The cuneiform kur sign, (in cuneiform: 𒆳; as Sumerogram, KUR), has many uses in both the 14th century BC Amarna letters and the Epic of Gilgamesh.
 It is routinely and commonly used to spell the Akkadian language word "mātu", for "land", "country"; also possibly "region".
 In EA 288, a letter from the Abdi-Heba, the Governor of Jerusalem, the kur sign is used eight times.

 The alphabetic/syllabic uses and Sumerograms of the 'kur' sign from the Epic of Gilgamesh: